Student examining artwork inside Tyler.

 •

-• Professional presentation skills — of yourself and your ideas
+• Professional presentation skills — of your artwork (or work) and your ideas

 • Critical thinking and assessment / analysis